 Your application cannot be processed without the application fee.
 The fee is only valid for one academic year.
-If you wish to have your admission packet delivered by express courier service, please include an additional $40, a total of $100.
+If you wish to have your admission packet delivered by express courier service, please include an additional $80, a total of $140.
 The application fee must be paid by check or money order made payable to Western Oregon University.
 We do not accept credit cards at this time.

 3. Official transcripts from previous school(s).